School of Professional Studies

 Certified Police Officer, Illinois and Indiana

-Professor Bishop, after seven years as an adjunct professor, joined Olivet’s faculty in 2011.
-He is the program and field placement director for Criminal Justice and teaches courses on criminal justice; police and society; corrections process; emergency management; and juvenile justice.
+Dr. Bishop, after seven years as an adjunct professor, joined Olivet’s faculty in 2011.
+He is the program and field placement director for Criminal Justice and teaches courses on criminal justice; emergency management; police and society; fundamentals of police training; terrorism; and human trafficking.

-Working in the criminal justice system since 1980, Professor Bishop has served as a probation/parole officer, juvenile probation officer, pre-sentence investigator, and police officer.
+Working in the criminal justice system since 1980, Dr. Bishop has served as a probation/parole officer, juvenile probation officer, pre-sentence investigator and police officer.
 He has been a police commissioner for the Village of Bourbonnais since 2005, and a fire commissioner for the Bourbonnais Fire Protection District since 2006.

-Professor Bishop serves as a deacon at River Valley Christian Fellowship Church.
+Dr. Bishop serves as a deacon at River Valley Christian Fellowship Church.
 In his leisure time, he enjoys reading, landscaping and lawn care.
-You may also find him listening to 1970’s classic rock music, exploring nature or engaging others in deep philosophical discussions.
+You may also find him listening to 1970s classic rock music, exploring nature or engaging others in deep philosophical discussions while on the golf course.

-He and his wife, Joan, have two sons: Daniel, a graduate student at Utah State University, and Michael, a graduate student at Olivet.
+He and his wife, Joan, have two sons: Daniel ’11, a graduate student at Utah State University, who is serving in the Peace Corps; and Michael ’12/’14, who will soon be serving in overseas missions.